Youth Day 2017 and 2018

 |2018||16 Jun||Sat||Youth Day|

-It was a day that would shake South Africa to its very core.
 On June 16, 1976, a demonstration in Soweto, led largely by high school students angered at the apartheid government, was met with a brutal crackdown by police and set off a wave of protests and violent conflicts across South Africa.
 The day is now immortalised as Youth Day, an annual public holiday in which South Africans remember the significance of the Soweto uprisings and the bravery of those involved, as well as the importance of supporting the youth across the country.

 The Afrikaans Medium Decree